FAIRmat-NFDI/AreaA-data_modeling_and_schemas/sampleid_workshop/README.md

     -	**should be in NOMAD metainfo**
     -	Consider sample aliases
 -	Implementation:
-    -	Pepe creates a md-file in our github  https://github.com/FAIRmat-Experimental/Area_A_application_definitions/blob/main/sampleid_workshop/sampleid.md
+    -	Pepe creates a md-file in our github:  https://github.com/FAIRmat-Experimental/Area_A_application_definitions/blob/main/sampleid_workshop/sampleid.md
 -	md-file: A convention for generation of a human readable sample id, as the basis for a “sample_id base class“ that serves as a suggestion to users who need a sample id system/workflow
 -	Anyone can comment on it in github
 -	When we reach an agreement it will be included in NOMAD